Re-envisioning the LLC

 8. Cultivate opportunities for L2 immersion and practice

-I am committed to providing students with high-quality instruction enriched by authentic, meaningful immersion experiences.
-To that end, I regularly collaborate with EFL instructors abroad whose students share similar language goals and proficiency levels.
-Together, we align content and objectives to facilitate structured language exchanges that promote reciprocal, translingual interaction.
+Meaningful language learning requires sustained opportunities for authentic communication.
+I am committed to providing students with high-quality instruction enriched by immersive experiences that extend beyond the traditional classroom.
+To that end, I regularly collaborate with educators abroad whose students share similar language goals and proficiency levels.
+Together, we align learning objectives, design communicative tasks, and facilitate structured exchanges that promote reciprocal, translingual interaction.

 9. Inspire teachers of world languages

-Professional growth requires both reflection and action: setting personal goals, participating in meaningful development, and seeking out collaborative opportunities with ESL/EFL colleagues locally and globally.
-Co-teaching and cross-cultural exchanges can reinvigorate practice and bring fresh perspectives to instruction.
+Professional growth requires both reflection and action: setting meaningful goals, engaging in ongoing professional development, and seeking collaborative opportunities with colleagues locally and globally.
+Co-teaching, interdisciplinary partnerships, and cross-cultural exchanges can reinvigorate practice while introducing fresh perspectives on teaching and learning.